 Public and private schools are posting information on their websites with resources about educating your children about race and racism.
 Pay very close attention to this information, and review the contents and the links that they post.
 Take responsibility for teaching your children to always be kind, respectful, and to show dignity toward others, especially in their speech.
 Morality and ethics are subjects that should be upheld in public schools, including civics.
 Our schools need to educate our youth, so that each person can think on their own without interference.
 The role of the public school is not to become an indoctrination factory of hypothetical ideology.
 The role is to educate our children with English, Math, Science, and (unrevised) History.

 If you look at the Wicomico County Board of Education school library, you will find racist propaganda such as the books "Anti-Racist Baby" used in first grade classrooms and "Stamped - Racism, Anti-Racism & You," which is being used in high school English classes to indoctrinate students on how racist America is, attempts to redefine history, depicts Abraham Lincoln as a racist, and states that all laws and policies are racist.
-Also, the book tries to establish an infinite state of victimhood, attempts to establish exemptions from the law based on color, believes that laws and opportunities are racist and unjust, because everything was written by whites.
+Also, the book tries to establish an infinite state of victimhood, attempts to establish exemptions from the law based on color, believes that laws and opportunities are racist and unjust, because everything was written by white people.
 So on and so forth....